(Diane Stirling - Working Collie Breeder in Minnesota)

 2. Our foods contain lecithin which is a derivative of soy.
 We do NOT use soy as a protein source.

-3. Not sold in stores - delivered fresh generally within 6 weeks of being made - usually ground UPS shipping fee is $8.85 for multiple bags.
+3. Not sold in stores - Life's Abundance Premium, or High Quality products are generally delivered within 4-6 weeks of being made - usually ground UPS shipping fee is $8.85 for multiple bags.
 Save more on Automatic shipments to your door!

 4. Made in small frequent batches